 Damaged or blocked fallopian tubes can cause infertility because the sperm can’t get to the egg for fertilization – and then the fertilized egg can’t get to the uterus to implant and grow.
 Pelvic inflammatory disease (PID), can cause scarring and blockage of the tubes – which is commonly caused by sexually transmitted diseases - like chlamydia or gonorrhea.
 Previous surgery could also cause blocked tubes – including surgery to remove an ectopic pregnancy.

 Uterine fibroids are typically non-cancerous masses of tissue that develop.
 When fibroids grow inside the uterus, and near the endometrial lining – fertility can be impacted.
 The issues will depend on the size, amount and location of the fibroids.
 Symptoms may include heavy periods, infertility and miscarriages.

-Some woman put the burden of infertility solely on themselves, and never think to ask their male partner to get checked out.
+Some put the burden of infertility solely on themselves, and never think to ask their partner to get checked out.
 Male infertility is very common – more than you might ever hear about.
 So, that if your male partner isn’t tested, then you won’t be able to rule out issues with the other half of the fertility equation – sperm.

 How Mosie Can Help

 Our own Unexplained Infertility diagnosis led us down our path to create Mosie.
 We wanted an at-home option we could try before spending big on clinical options with no guarantees.
 But we couldn't find anything, so we created Mosie.